Join Inn – Last Orders for Loneliness

 When you run a pub or work in hospitality you quickly realise that you can really make a difference to someone’s day.
 Loneliness or feeling isolated can occur at any time of life, and everyone’s experience will be different.
 It is amazing however the positive impact a welcoming smile, a chat, or an invitation to join an event can have on improving feelings of wellbeing and a sense of belonging.

-We don’t have all the answers and this web page will evolve over time with inspiration from great licensees, ideas and helpful tips and, if you scroll further down, you can read about some of the initiatives that local communities have set up and are already doing to make a difference to peoples’ lives.
+if you scroll further down, you can read about some of the initiatives that local communities have set up and are already doing to make a difference to peoples’ lives.
+More inspiration, ideas and helpful tips from publicans on things they have set up and are already doing to make a difference to peoples’ lives will be available here soon.

 In the meantime, here is our call to action to Join Inn, highlighting four simple ways (below), the UK’s pub community can make a difference to someone’s day: